 Below, I identify what I call the ‘Chop/Tap and Lie’ Motif.
-For other motif blogs, search the word motif in this blog’s search tool.
+For other bowling motifs, search the word motif in this blog’s search tool.

-A head position may suggest the ‘shot or bowl’ situation but be further complicated by having the jack ‘covered’ by another bowl in front of it.
+A head position may comprise the ‘shot or bowl’ motif but be further complicated by having the jack ‘covered’ by another bowl in front of it.
 That is to say, the full target cross-section is not available because the jack is obscured by another shorter bowl.
-In this situation the remaining possibility may be the ‘chop and lie’ or ‘tap and lie’ tactic.
-This delivery is less promising than the ‘shot or bowl’ precisely because the target is smaller.
-Nevertheless, it may be the only option available when the head is seriously obstructed.
+In this situation, another possibility may be the ‘chop and lie’ or ‘tap and lie’ tactic.
+This delivery is less promising than the ‘shot or bowl’ precisely because it is a one-bowl target.
+Nevertheless, it may be the only option available when the head is obstructed.

 A necessary precondition must be that, so long as your bowl succeeds in coming to rest on the target bowl, it will be the closest one to the jack.
 This usually means that the target bowl must be behind the jack.